eneskemalergin/blog/_posts/blog/2016-10-08-Bash_Shell_Scripting Tutorial-1.md

 share: true
 ---

 Hello everyone, today I am sharing some notes about shell scripting.
 In this part of the shell/bash scripting I am covering the essentials before getting into more serious topics like conditional statements, loops, and awk/sed tools.
+I will make a series of blogposts which will cover whole shell scripting so stay tuned...

 ![imperial.ac.uk](http://www.imperial.ac.uk/ImageCropToolT4/imageTool/uploaded-images/unix--tojpeg_1440498641820_x2.jpg)